alidcastano/nuxt-content/README.md

 ## Basic Setup

+Top level options can be specified under the options that are passed when the `module` is installed, content options can be specified under the `content` property, and page options can be specified in the file's `front-matter`.

+For options that can be specified in multiple places, the more specific the location, the higher precedence it takes.
+Thus: `front-matter` > `content property` > `module options`.

 ### Module Options

 Configuration can be done inside `nuxt.config.js` via the modules property.

 Top Level Module Options:
   - `srcDir`, String that specifies the directory where the content is located.
-  - `routePath`, String that specifies the parent route, which content will be nested under.
+  - `routePath`, String that specifies the parent route, which the content will be nested under.
+If routePath is "/" then a new route will be created for each file.
   If it is "/," then a top level route will be created. will be nested under it.
   - `content`, Array that specifies options for all content under a directory.
 A 2D array is also allowed to configure multiple content types.